 But, for those who love uniqueness and personality in their furniture, you’ll appreciate the fact that we decided to take a less mechanical approach, one that blends both technology and hand-done craftsmanship.

-To achieve this, we use a more irregular weave pattern and infuse it with the “ply” (twisting of) and “slub” (little lumps that get developed in the spinning process) of the thread.
+To achieve this, we use a more irregular weave pattern and some of our cushion fabrics are infused with with "ply" (twisting of) and "slub" (little lumps that get developed in the spinning process) of the thread.
 This helps to ensure that our couches have a high-quality look and feel.

 2) Comfort Is Key

 A lot goes into creating performance fabric.
 For most manufacturers, this involves applying many coatings and blending synthetic materials.
 Unfortunately, this process also leads to the fabric feeling stiff and uncomfortable.

 At Outer, we were able to make our fabrics feel as soft as cotton by using the material technology method mentioned above.

 In addition, the fabrics also have low thermal conductivity, which means they feel warm and are great for those cold winter nights by the fire!

 3) We Don’t Use Acrylic